 3. Meal Plan

 By planning out your meals each week, you will be able to shop more cost-effectively and have less food waste since you will be less likely to make impulse purchases and more likely to avoid last minute trips to pick up things you forgot.
-If you need help planning, sign up for a two-week free trial of The Scramble to see how much time and money you can save in planning and grocery shopping.
+If you need help planning, try out The Scramble’s meal plans to see how much time and money you can save in planning and grocery shopping.

 4. Cook from the Pantry